How Many Teens Use Inhalants

 - Soda cans.
 Soda cans and other containers can be filled with a noxious liquid allowing kids to breathe in the fumes directly through the opening.

-Inhalant Abuse Is Deadly
+Risks of Inhalant Abuse: Inhalant Abuse Is Deadly

-Inhalants are arguably some of the most deadly illicit substances of abuse because they can cause immediate brain damage and death.
+Teen inhalant abuse is arguably some of the most deadly illicit substances of abuse because they can cause immediate brain damage and death.
 They are deadly in a number of different ways including:

 - Suffocation, when a child’s face is covered by the plastic bag and they are unconscious or too intoxicated to get it off